katrolbi/my_projects/README.md

 Hi everyone!

 My first project is a hangman!
 The game is to guess the word, letter by letter, before you hang!

+The second project is an adventure story.
+Enjoy!